How to update your Elementor site safely

 2. Elementor Pro

-3. Any other Elementor add-on (PowerPack, Plus Add-ons)
+3. Any other Elementor add-on (PowerPack, Plus Add-ons etc.)

 4. Elementor

-5. Any other front end plugins such as galleries, blog plugins, booking calendars
+5. Any other front-end plugins such as e-commerce platforms, galleries, blog plugins, booking calendars for example

 6. Back-end plugins such as SEO, caching, optimizing